Q: How to make cloned SSD bootable?

 The connection errors are also a culprit behind multiple errors.
 If you have connected the SSD to a computer with a USB, this issue can exist.

-Coming to the core section of the guide, there ae number of solutions which can tackle this error.
+Coming to the core section of the guide, several solutions can tackle this error.
 The first thing to understand is the reason behind your error.
 Every person has a different scenario, the solution of any problem depends entirely on the cause of it.
 Firstly, make sure you have detected the reason behind your error.
 Once you have done that, there are few methods which can help you out in this situation, follow them carefully;

 Step 1: Turn on your PC.

-Step 2: When the windows starts to open, press F2/F12/DEL to enter the BIOS.
+Step 2: When the windows start to open, press F2/F12/DEL to enter the BIOS.

 Step 3: Once you have done that, you need set to boot from the source disk.

 In case, if the computer doesn't boot from the source disk, you can remove the old disk and replace it with the source disk.